CAMB-DSbD/tee-morello-performance-experiments/README.md

 The data shows the differences in the performance of inter--process communication (through pipes) inside a compartment and without compartments.

-A graphical view of the results is shown in Fig. 9.
+A graphical view of the results is shown in Figure 8.

 <p align="center">
   <img src="./figs/pipePerformance.png" alt="Times to write and read a 1024 byte string from a pipe executed in compartments and without compartments" width="100%"/>
 </p>
-<p align="center"><em>Figure 9: Times to write and read a 1024 byte string from a pipe executed in compartments and without compartments.</em></p>
+<p align="center"><em>Figure 8: Times to write and read a 1024 byte string from a pipe executed in compartments and without compartments.</em></p>

 The figure reveals that compartments affect performance.
 The write operation executed inside compartments consistently shows a higher latency that ranges from 0.016 ms to 0.003 ms. In contrast, the write time outside compartments is notably shorter, closer to 0.001 ms. This discrepancy highlights the additional computational cost introduced by the compartment.